For questions or information, please contact:

 The General Certificate of Education Advanced Level Examinations originated in the United Kingdom and are known as the "A-Level Exams."
 Many countries have developed similar exams, and different examining boards might use the same exam name even if they are not part of the United Kingdom.
 Cambridge International is one examining board that administers A-Level exams.

-Please note that the the Advanced Subsidiary Level examinations (or "AS-Levels") are not the same as the Advanced Level examinations (or "A-Levels").
+Please note that the the Advanced Subsidiary Level Examinations (i.e., the "AS-Levels") are not the same as the Advanced Level examinations (i.e., the "A-Levels").
 The syllabus content for an AS-Level course is typically the first half of the content taught in an A-Level course (e.g., a one-year course instead of a two-year course).
 Illinois does not accept AS-Level test scores for either course placement or course proficiency.

 A-Level transcripts are reviewed by an international admissions specialist in the Office of Undergraduate Admissions.
 Although it is typical to request a review of your exam results prior to enrolling at Illinois so that your high scores allow you to start your first year with proficiency credit posted to your academic record, you are permitted to submit your transcript anytime during the year.

 If you are expecting proficiency credit and do not see it in your DARS report, please contact the Office of Undergraduate Admissions by phone (217) 333-0302 or email email@example.com and ask to speak with a specialist in international admissions.
 They can check on whether your transcript was ever received and, if not, how you should go about requesting it.
 Please be ready to provide them with your UIN.

 Questions?
 A-Level credit is processed through the Office of Undergraduate Admissions.
 Please ask to speak with an international admissions specialist.